Aghajari/AXAnimation/README.md

 ---

-Let's see a few more custom animations (Full Activity).
+Let's see a few more custom animations.

 <br>